Farmerc92/FallenChampions/README.md

 # Fallen Champions
 * Text / console based game built in java 8.
 * Single player campaign style.
+The style of the game allows players to choose between options that will alter late game decisions.
-Player profiles can be saved and loaded.
+* Player profiles can be saved and loaded.
-* To save the date you must sleep at an inn in town.
+* To save the game data, you must sleep at an Inn.
+The game will be loaded up from the respective Inn the last player slept at.
-* There are no classes but player is based off of customization from attributes and skills.
+* There are no classes, but the current character is based off of customization from attributes and skills.
+For example, the user can spec into intelligence for mage like abilities or build up dex to act as a rogue and access rogue skills.
 * Leveling up is instant but you must go to a trainer in a town to spend your skill points and attribute points.
 * Weapons and armors are acquirable through NPC drops and merchants.
 * Travelling between towns leads to random encounters.